 These animals eat a lot almost double that of the Indian cow breed.
 Many times due to grass and hay which are cut below 1inch in size which do not have chew-ability, TMR and other modern diet which inhibits proper and natural chewing habits of the cow.
 This leads to indigestion and bloating stomach by the build up of gas from undigested fodder and thus “farting” occurs.

-The white-man is considers cow as one of the reason for global warming when it is the other way around where the white man changed the cow’s ecosystem and its eating habits and made the cow unhealthy and today blames it.
-Is it not the same way where they abused coal for 100 yrs at a very high level becoming the top coal producer for years together for their huge manufacturing industries and then blames countries like India.
-Although India is much behind USA not only in coal production but also in usage and export.
+Is it not the same way where they abused coal for 100 yrs at a very high level thus becoming the top coal producer for years together for their huge manufacturing industries and today blames countries like India for using coal.
+India is much behind USA not only in coal production but also in usage and export.

 Even today after all this “global warming talk” US is still the 2nd highest coal producing nation (after China) and keeps lecturing the world.
 This could be true for the previous 100 yrs.
 They have ruined the whole ecosystem and now prefer to blame other countries.